deanwampler/programming-scala-book-code-examples/README.markdown

-# Programming Scala, 2nd Edition
+# Programming Scala, 2nd and 3rd (Forthcoming) Editions

 ## README for the Code Examples